 Total Amount of Each Debt

-It's typically easier to pay off your credit card balances because they are likely lower than the balances on your student loans.
+If your credit card balance is lower than the balances on your student loans, it'll be easier to pay off.
 If you want to knock out debts quickly, focusing on paying off your credit card will allow you to knock out some accounts fast.
 That way, you have fewer payments to make each month.

 The Verdict: When it comes to the size of the debt, it's a tie since it depends on the size of your balance with each debt.
 Neither debt gets a point.